 force that makes objects fall to earth makes the planets orbit the Sun.
 By the

-1700s, astronomers regularly used Newton's laws to provide a physical basis for
+1700s, astronomers regularly used Newton's laws to provide a physical basis of

 what they saw.
 Kepler's observations and Newton's laws were the basis for

 astronomy for nearly two hundred years.

 In the late 1800s, astronomy was revolutionized again by the invention of the

 camera and the spectrograph.
 Photographic films and plates allowed astronomers,

 for the first time, to create a permanent record of the sky.
 In addition,

 photographic plates could be exposed for long periods of time, allowing astronomers